 - Audit and due diligence readiness

-- Managing general corporate issues involving worthless stock, bad debt, reorganizations and deemed dividends
+- Worthless stock, bad debt, reorganizations and deemed dividends

-Paul is recognized as a leading tax controversy adviser in the International Tax Review 2017 Tax Controversy Leaders guide.
+Paul is recognized as a leading tax controversy adviser in the International Tax Review Tax Controversy Leaders guide and led the federal tax team that advised on a transaction named an “Impact Deal of the Year” by International Tax Review (ITR) at its 2021 Americas Tax Awards.
 He has authored several important works on US and international tax issues and is widely sought as a speaker and presenter at professional tax seminars and symposia.
 With the Tax Executives Institute, Paul organizes the annual Tax Controversy Seminar in Silicon Valley.
 In addition to sharing his knowledge at professional programs, he has taught international tax classes as an adjunct professor at the LLM level.
 Prior to joining Mayer Brown in 2003, Paul practiced in Washington DC and San Francisco with two other prominent international law firms.

 - Bare Escentuals, Inc. v.
 Commissioner, Tax Court Docket No. 030729-15 (deduction for domestic production activities; settled in 2017).

 - Save Mart Supermarkets v.
 City of Oakland, No. RG10514461 (2011) (retroactive taxation of real property transfers under Measure H).

 - Flextronics America, LLC, as Alternative Agent Pursuant to Treas.
 Reg.
 1.1502-77A(e)(4)(ii) for C-MAC Holdings, Inc. & Subsidiaries Consolidated Group v.
 Commissioner of Internal Revenue, T.C.
 Memo 2010-24, (basis in acquired inventory).